Venezuela's violent crime fuels the death business

 He says the figure actually dropped by about a quarter last year to 39 per 100,000, from a record high of 52 in 2012, thanks to a government anti-crime drive called the Safe Homeland Plan that includes more soldiers on the streets.

-"We're not happy, but we are optimistic," he told Reuters at a flashy new surveillance center in Caracas where policemen track streets via new cameras and even a small drone.
+"We're not happy, but we are optimistic," he told Reuters at a flashy new surveillance centre in Caracas where policemen track streets via new cameras and even a small drone.

 He accused the OVV, private media and opposition politicians of trying to heighten perceptions of widespread insecurity and inaction by the government.